huixie01/xmlproject/README.md

 Use any 3rd party open source library you would like.
 Provide a main() method that demonstrates the usage of your library.
 Provide a build script that produces a runnable JAR file (e.g. java -jar transform.jar).

+# installation and run
+create a subdirectory called xmlRadioLibrary clone the repository put the input.xml in appropriate directory run the FileConversion.java main() check the output parsed element.